avniproject/avni-website/src/pages/case-studies/use-of-avni-in-jnpct-malnutrition-project-case-study.md

 ### About the organisation
 Jashoda Narottam Public Charity Trust ( JNPCT) is a non-profit organization working in the two tribal blocks of Valsad District (Gujarat) since the last 20 years.
-JNPCT mainly undertakes activities in the following areas: Health, Education, Soil and Water Conservation, Self-help groups and income generation activity with farmers.
+JNPCT mainly undertakes activities in the following areas: Health, Education, Soil and Water Conservation and income generation activity with farmers.

 ![](/img/jnpct_case_study/jnpct_scenic_surrounding.jpg "")
 ![](/img/jnpct_case_study/jnpct_cutoff_monsoon.jpg "")

-Geographically the area in which JNPCT works is hilly and gets isolated from the rest of the land during monsoon season.
+Geographically the area in which JNPCT works is hilly and a few parts get isolated from the rest of the land during monsoon season.

 The area is also called Cherrapunji of Gujarat!